" Allergy medications overview

 - Netherton's syndrome (a genetic skin disorder);

-- swelling, redness, or irritation of large areas of your skin.
+- swelling, redness, or irritation over large skin areas.

 How should I use pimecrolimus topical (Elidel)?

-Use this medication only on the skin, exactly as it was prescribed for you.
-Do not use it in larger doses or for longer than recommended by your doctor.
+Follow the directions on your prescription label.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.
 Pimecrolimus is not for long-term use.

 Wash your hands before and after using pimecrolimus, unless you are using the medication to treat a hand condition.